Skip to content

 validated = MyRawOutput.model_validate(raw_data)

-for i, tree_root in enumerate(validated.trees):
+for row_index, tree_root in enumerate(validated.trees, start=1):

 # The helper handles the recursive tree construction # (1)!

-target_mol = build_molecule_from_bipartite_node(tree_root)
+target_mol = build_molecule_from_bipartite_node(raw_route)

-# Verify the root matches the target
+# Verify the root matches the expected target when one is provided

-yield Route(target=target_mol, rank=i+1, metadata={})
+return Route(target=target_mol, metadata={})

 1. The helper automatically handles canonicalization and cycle detection